onflow/flow-cli/docs/account-remove-contract.md

 - Valid inputs: `none`, `error`, `debug`
 - Default: `info`

 Specify the log level.
-Control how much output you want to see while command execution.
+Control how much output you want to see during command execution.

 ### Configuration

 - Flag: `--conf`
 - Short Flag: `-f`
-- Valid inputs: valid filename
+- Valid inputs: a path in the current filesystem

-Specify a filename for the configuration files, you can provide multiple configuration files by using `-f` flag multiple times.
+- Default: `flow.json`

+Specify the path to the `flow.json` configuration file.
+You can use the `-f` flag multiple times to merge several configuration files.